-For a two-year trial (2016 - 2017), in addition to the ball types specified under paragraph (b) above, the stage 1 (Green) ball may be used for all levels of competitive play except for world ranking professional tennis events, Davis Cup and Fed Cup, Junior Tournaments and Team events sanctioned by the ITF and affiliated regional associations, ITF Senior circuit and team events and ITF Wheelchair Circuit and Team events.

-During this trial period each National Association shall have the right to decide which national competitive events should use the stage 1 (Green) ball.
+In addition to the ball types specified under paragraph (b) above, the stage 1 (Green) ball may be used for all levels of competitive play except for world ranking professional tennis events, Davis Cup and Fed Cup, the Olympic Tennis Event, Junior Tournaments and Team events sanctioned by the ITF and affiliated regional associations, ITF Senior circuit and team events and ITF Wheelchair Circuit and Team events.
+Each National Association shall have the right to decide which national competitive events should use the stage 1 (Green) ball.